codeliezel/ireporter-Backend/README.md

 #### The tools used in the creation of this project:
 * Node.js & Express.
 * Eslint(AirBnB style guide).
-* Mocha & Chai for testing.
+* Mocha, Chai, Istanbul & Nyc for testing.
-* Babel
+* Babel(To ranspile down from ES6 to ES5
 * Travis CI, Coveralls, Code climate and Codacy.

 #### Getting started: